argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 Each Polaris compute node has 1 Milan CPU with a total of 32 physical cores, with each core supporting 2 hardware threads (for a total of 64 logical cores).

 The process affinity in this example is setup to map each MPI rank to 2 physical cores.
 Each MPI rank spawns 2 OpenMP threads, so 1 thread per physical core.
-The OpenMP settings bind each OpenMP thread to a single hardware thread within a core, such that all 32 of 64 logical cores are utilized.
+The OpenMP settings bind each OpenMP thread to a single hardware thread within a core, such that all 32 physical cores are utilized.
 CPU core ids `32` to `63` are not mapped to any MPI rank, since they correspond to sibling logical cores of the core ids `0` to `31`.

 * `cd ${PBS_O_WORKDIR}` : change into the working directory from where `qsub` was executed.
 * ``NNODES= `wc -l < $PBS_NODEFILE` ``: one method for determine the total number of nodes allocated to a job.